 Overview

-Welcome to this brief introduction to the climate opportunities and risks for business.
+Welcome to this brief introduction to climate and nature opportunities and risks for business.
 This section will introduce you to the pivotal role of board directors in steering your business through a net-zero and just transition that maximises the opportunities and minimises the risks.

 Why now?

-In recent years, the duties of board directors have evolved significantly in relation to climate action due to an increased understanding of the financial risks associated with climate change.
-As a board director, you are now expected, and in many jurisdictions legally mandated, to ensure that your organisation has established appropriate mechanisms and resources to identify and assess significant climate opportunities and risks¹.
-It is also seen as your duty to ensure that these issues are properly addressed and disclosed.
+In recent years, the duties of board directors have evolved significantly in relation to climate and nature action due to an increased understanding of the material, financial and systemic risks associated with climate change and nature loss.
+As a board director, you are now expected, and in many jurisdictions legally mandated, to ensure that your organisation has established appropriate mechanisms and resources to identify and assess significant climate and nature opportunities and risks.
+It is also seen as your duty to ensure that these issues are properly addressed and disclosed.¹

 What you need to do